Empanadaa/C-Stuff/README.md

 Some of my C++ projects.
 They were all personal choices.

-I reccomend playing the game.
+I reccomend playing the game "Stranded".
 Copy and paste it into a compilier online and run.
 I personally like this one:

 https://www.onlinegdb.com/online_c++_compiler